Who Looks Good In Orange? How To Choose The Right Shade For Your Undertone

 The best possible option for Columbine would be a mid-tone orange with a strong red base — but even then, it will still clash with their appearance.
 Why?
 Because Columbine is, first and foremost, cool.
 Not light, not dark — cool.
 Coolness is a defining characteristic of this type, and warm colours fundamentally fight against it.
 Orange, being unapologetically warm, disrupts Columbine’s colour harmony rather than supporting it.
 For this type, orange is best kept away from the face and used sparingly, perhaps as a small accessory rather than a dominant colour.

-Orange For Warm Types
+Orange For Warm Undertone

 Warm Zazu Feu types, on the other hand, are here to own orange.
 And that’s no surprise — orange is a truly warm colour.
 On warm skin, orange doesn’t look foreign or forced.
 It mirrors the warm undertones of the skin, echoes the warmth in the eyes and hair, and creates a sense of cohesion rather than contrast.